-Long tail keywords/Tail Key phrases: These are keywords that are probably 3 or more words long.
+Long-Tail Keywords/Keyphrases: These are keywords that are probably 3 or more words long.
 One good example would be “marketing advice for small business” or something like “credit card for college graduates” and so on.
-If you are on a budget and is just starting out, it’s highly recommended that you focus your efforts on long tail keywords.
+If you are on a budget and is just starting out, it’s highly recommended that you focus your efforts on long-tail keywords.

 Broad Match: This is a matching technique where your keyword will be matched with other keywords that are similar to yours.
 If your keyword is “dogs”, then it may be matched for “dog training”, “dog foods” or even “cats”.
 To help understand better, think of the words you enter directly in a Google search box.
 Those are usually matched with other broad matched keywords.